 - Testified in civil depositions

-Material information is the one that can influence or has a probability of affection the outcome of the proceeding.
+Material information is the one that can influence or has a probability of affecting the outcome of the proceeding.
 There is no requirement that the information actually influence the proceedings

-Under California Penal Code Section 127 in addition to committing a perjury a person can also be convicted for a “suborning perjury”.
-Suborning perjury means that defendant intentionally persuaded, invited or coerced another person to commit perjury either in writing or verbally.
+Under California Penal Code Section 127 in addition to committing perjury a person can also be convicted for a “suborning perjury”.
+Suborning perjury means that the defendant intentionally persuaded, invited or coerced another person to commit perjury either in writing or verbally.

 Legal Defenses for Perjury PC 118

 Legal defenses for California PC 118 perjury charges include the following:

 - Mistake or misunderstanding